stoat-dev/examples/README.md

 NextJS built from the latest `main` with Vercel and published to https://stoat.dev/

 ## docs
-Docusaurus site built from latest `main` with Render and published to https://docs.stoat.dev/
+Docusaurus site built from latest `main` with Vercel and published to https://docs.stoat.dev/

 ## branding
 Variations of logos, icons, etc.